-- (1) Protect all forest within Type II fish habitat. - (2) In the event of any inconsistency between the location of Type II fish habitat as shown on Schedule 4 and the actual location of Type II fish habitat identified in the field, the latter shall apply. - (3) Adjacent to Type II fish habitat, maintain a reserve zone with a minimum width of 1.0 tree length, measured from the outer edge of the Type II fish habitat. - (4) Within an individual development area, up to 5% of the total area of the reserve zone may be altered or removed, provided the integrity of the Type II fish habitat is maintained. - (5) Adjacent to reserve zones required under subsection (3), maintain a management zone with an average width of 0.5 tree length, to protect the integrity of the reserve zone. - (6) Within an individual development area, the area of the management zone required under subsection (5) may be reduced by up to 20%.
+- (1) Protect all forest within Type II fish habitat. - (2) In the event of any inconsistency between the location of Type II fish habitat as shown on Schedule 4 and the actual location of Type II fish habitat identified in the field, the latter shall apply. - (3) Adjacent to Type II fish habitat, maintain a reserve zone with a minimum width of 1.0 tree length, measured from the outer edge of the Type II fish habitat. - (4) Within a development area, up to 5% of the total area of the reserve zone may be altered or removed, provided the integrity of the Type II fish habitat is maintained.

-- (7) Despite subsections (3) to (6), the combined area of the reserve zone and management zone may be reduced further, provided that: - (a) an intergovernmental process is completed; - (b) the total amount of mature forest and old forest in the reserve zone and management zone within the development area is reduced by no more than 20%; - (c) the integrity of Type II fish habitat is maintained; and - (d) an adaptive management plan is developed and implemented. - (8) Areas retained, managed or varied in accordance with subsections (1) to (7) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (9) Where some or all of the forest within the Type II fish habitat and reserve zones required under subsections (1) and (3) has been previously altered or harvested, provide for the recruitment of functional riparian forest in the Type II fish habitat and reserve zones through natural processes and voluntary management intervention.
+- (5) Adjacent to reserve zones required under subsection (3), maintain a management zone with an average width of 0.5 tree length, to protect the integrity of the reserve zone. - (6) Within a development area, the area of the management zone required under subsection (5) may be reduced by up to 20%. - (7) Despite subsections (3), (4), (5) and (6), the combined area of the reserve zone and management zone may be reduced further, provided that: - (a) the alteration or removal is required for road and bridge construction, or to address a safety concern, and there is no practicable alternative; - (b) an assessment of risk to the fish stream from the forest development and disturbance is completed by a qualified professional; - (c) the integrity of Type II fish habitat is maintained; - (d) an adaptive management plan is developed and implemented; and - (e) an intergovernmental process is completed. - (8) Areas retained, managed or varied in accordance with subsections (1) to (7) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (9) Where some or all of the forest within the Type II fish habitat and reserve zones required under subsections (1) and (3) has been previously altered or harvested, provide for the recruitment of functional riparian forest in the Type II fish habitat and reserve zones through natural processes and voluntary management intervention.